egustafson/egustafson.github.io/content/HowTo/2012-02-18-mediawiki-lighttpd-sqlite.rst

 :date:       2012-02-18
 :slug:       mediawiki-lighttpd-sqlite
 :author:     Eric Gustafson
-:category:   Web Sites
-:tags:       http, lighttpd, sqlite, mediawiki
+:tags:       lighttpd, sqlite, mediawiki, wiki

 In rebuilding an old, and rarely used server that runs MediaWiki_ I reconsidered how to install all of the dependencies that MediaWiki